 Different Types of Mehndi Designs

-There are many different types of mehndi designs, each type originating from different parts of the world.
-First, let us take a look at Indian Mehndi designs.
+There are many different types of mehndi each type originating from different parts of the world.
+First, let us take a look at Indian Mehndi .
 These are elaborate yet condensed at the same time.
 It is characterized by the very fine detail and the meaning behind the design.
-Indian mehndi designs are inspired by Earth, nature, and emotions.
-In Indian wedding mehndi designs, birds and animals, the sun, and bride and groom figures are often featured.
+Indian mehndi are inspired by Earth, nature, and emotions.
+In Indian wedding mehndi birds and animals, the sun, and bride and groom figures are often featured.

-The last type of Mehndi design is the Pakistani design.
+The last type of Mehnd is the Pakistani design.
 Since they come from the same region, there are many similarities between Indian and Pakistani designs.
 Unlike the Indian designs, the Pakistani designs do not feature traditional Hindu elements such as the bride and groom and are instead replaced by domes, flowers, and leaf like patterns.
 Like its Indian counterpart, Pakistani mehndi designs feature mandala patterns, but not as frequently.
 Pakistani bridal Mehndi are known for their bold and elaborate patterns.
 They may include Arabic calligraphy, geometric shapes, and floral patterns.
 These designs can cover a larger area of the hands and feet and are known for their detailed beauty.